kiransamsam/data-/README.md

 All the more significantly, you can compose your own code — known as "creatives" in our foundation — which allows you to add your area information to the element age measure.
 Thusly, you can guide the stage to explicit highlights and thoughts that you think could hugely affect your models.
 This implies that you can delve much more profound into the Explorium Enrichment Catalog to track down the best highlights and information for your prescient inquiries

-<H2>Using your top features, you can now start training a variety of different ML models to find the one that gives you the biggest uplift and best results based on your predictive question<H2>
+Using your top features, you can now start training a variety of different ML models to find the one that gives you the biggest uplift and best results based on your predictive question

 Rather than just having a go at everything to perceive what sticks, Explorium will utilize your interesting chosen include sets (or even the total rundown on the off chance that you need) to prepare a wide range of models.
 You'll have the option to perceive how each performs utilizing the highlights you chose, including the AUC, exactness, and precision scores